 The Al and Bee Wagner Indigenous Student Transition Program

-Brandon University and the Indigenous Peoples’ Centre is proud to offer the second cohort of the Al and Bee Wagner Indigenous Student Transition Program in the fall of 2021.
+Brandon University and the Indigenous Peoples’ Centre is proud to offer the Al and Bee Wagner Indigenous Student Transition Program in the fall of 2022.
 The program will focus on offering transitioning support to Indigenous students starting their education at Brandon University under four pillars; academic, social, personal and cultural.

 Students will have support from committed staff and mentors, including traditional knowledge keepers and Elders, as well as strong peer-group support.
 There will be a wide range of culturally appropriate supports and resources; students can take part in ceremonies.

 The cohort will have access to personal supports from Student Services Counsellors and knowledge keepers.
 Students will have a weekly one on one check in with the Transition Program Coordinator.
 Monthly social events will be held throughout the school year to bring students together to build friendships and support each other.

 Students who remain in the program can become peer mentors and tutors to other Indigenous students and graduates can become ambassadors of the program and BU in the future.